 - –Congress passed foreclosure and eviction moratorium for single family homeowners with FHA insured mortgages, and bar on evictions

-- –UPDATE 4/2: California-wide delay on eviction actions; some cities (including LA, Oakland, SF) have more fleshed out and specific moratoriums for residential and/or commercial.
+- –California-wide delay on eviction actions; some cities (including LA, Oakland, SF) have more fleshed out and specific moratoriums for residential and/or commercial.
 Most allow temporary delay in payment with specific notice to the landlord; payment still due later.
 Nonpayment must be due to financial hardship caused by COVID-19.
 Bay Area info here.
 Statewide commercial info here.

-- –Most major banks (except Bank of America as of 3/26) have agreed to allow residential property owners to miss mortgage payments for 90 days
+- –Most major banks have agreed to allow residential property owners to miss mortgage payments for 90 days

 - –Utilities: Electricity, gas, and water will not be shut off for CA tenants and homeowners; most cell phone carries and internet providers have pledged to continue providing internet and data to people unable to pay bills; parking enforcement is halted in many cities